King's Buildings

 The King's Buildings (colloquially known as KB) is a campus of the University of Edinburgh in Scotland.
 Located in the suburb of Blackford, the site contains most of the schools within the College of Science and Engineering, excepting only the School of Informatics and part of the School of Geosciences, which are located at the central George Square campus.
+Scotland's Rural College (SRUC) and Biomathematics and Statistics Scotland (BioSS) also have facilities there.

 The campus lies south of West Mains Road, west of Mayfield Road and east of Blackford Hill, about 2 mile south of George Square.
-Scotland's Rural College (SRUC) and Biomathematics and Statistics Scotland (BioSS) also have facilities there.
+It is bounded to the south and west by Craigmillar Park Golf Club.